eosnetworkfoundation/grant-framework/applications/trustswap.md

 ## Additional Information

 **How did you hear about the Grants Program?** EOS Network Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+It was mentioned in our telegram channel by a member of our community.

 > Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 - Work you have already done.
+- We have a completelly working proof of concept, all main functionalies have been proven
+- no by the community.
-- If there are any other teams who have already contributed (financially) to the project.
+- If there are any other teams who have already contributed (financially) to the project. no
-- Previous grants you may have applied for.
+- Previous grants you may have applied for. n/a